jporeilly/Workshop--LLM/Playground/GenAI/deploy-openwebui-env/README.md

-## AI starter kit (by the n8n team)
+# Self-hosted AI starter kit (by the n8n team)

-**AI Starter Kit** is an open, docker compose template that quickly bootstraps a fully featured Local AI and Low Code development environment including Open WebUI for an interface to chat with your N8N agents.
+**Self-hosted AI Starter Kit** is an open, docker compose template that quickly bootstraps a fully featured Local AI and Low Code development environment including Open WebUI for an interface to chat with your N8N agents.

-This is version with a couple of improvements and the addition of Open WebUI and Flowise!
+This is Cole's version with a couple of improvements and the addition of Open WebUI and Flowise!
+Also, the local RAG AI Agent workflow from the video will be automatically in your n8n instance if you use this setup instead of the base one provided by n8n!

 [Original Local AI Starter Kit](https://github.com/n8n-io/self-hosted-ai-starter-kit)